Remains found near Red River identified as 40-year-old Winnipeg mother: police

 -

-A 42-year-old man serving a murder sentence has escaped from a Kingston, Ont. prison, OPP said.
+Police have apprehended a 42-year-old convicted murderer who escaped from a Kingston, Ont. prison.

 -